-Following encouraging results from our initial trials in Sleman and Bantul Districts in 2014, a large-scale efficacy study to evaluate the impact of our Wolbachia method on dengue transmission is now underway in Yogyakarta City.
-The project is working closely with government, health authorities and local communities to undertake this work, which includes a quasi-experimental study and the first randomised controlled trial of Wolbachia for dengue control.
+Following encouraging results from our initial trials in Sleman and Bantul Districts in 2014, a large-scale efficacy study to evaluate the impact of our Wolbachia method on dengue transmission was conducted in Yogyakarta City.
+WMP worked closely with the government, health authorities, and local communities to undertake this work, which includes a quasi-experimental study and the first randomised controlled trial of Wolbachia for dengue control.

 The community has been enthusiastically supporting the project in Yogyakarta City, with more than 12,400 volunteers helping to release mosquitoes, host bug traps and promote the project.
 Almost 10,000 volunteers helped to release mosquitoes – an amazing effort!

 Read about one of our community volunteers in Yogyakarta.

 We released Wolbachia mosquitoes in two sub-villages in Sleman in 2014, following two years of community engagement and awareness-raising activities.

 After the Applying Wolbachia in Eliminate Dengue (AWED) study finished in 2020, we collaborated with the Sleman District Health Office to implement WMP's Wolbachia method as a complementary intervention to the existing dengue control program.
 This program, "Si Wolly Nyaman”, was implemented in 13 sub-districts, 39 villages, and 588 sub-villages in Sleman.